Dimasss16/poker-equity/README.md

 Percentiles rank all 1,326 possible starting hands from strongest to weakest, showing what percentage of hands are stronger than yours.
 The heatmaps showing this can be found in `src/outputs/`.

+## Folding Functionality

+We also allow players to fold at any time like it happens in real games.
+When a player folds, their hand is removed from equity calculations.
+After displaying equity, the calculator prompts for fold commands (typing `f2`, `f3`, `f4` folds the respective player).
+When a fold occurs, equity recalculates for remaining players.
+Folded players display with zero percent equity and a `[FOLDED]` marker.

+Folded cards are treated as dead money that cannot win or appear on future community cards.
+Multiple players can fold sequentially.
+If four players start and two fold on the flop, turn equity calculations only consider the remaining two players.
+Their combined equity always sums to one hundred percent.
+The system prevents folding when only one player remains.
+Fold decisions are permanent and irreversible.
+A player who folds pocket aces that would have made a full house still receives zero equity.
+The calculator analyzes decisions rather than enforcing game rules.

 ## Usage

 ### Live Odds Calculator